Blenheim (1783 ship): American privateer

 That same day American Tartar captured the ship Janet off the Shetland Islands.
 Five days later, she captured the ship Nautilus, George Corney, master, off Isle of Lewis.
-On 28 July American Tartar was off Norway where she captured the ships Peggy and Thomas and Elizabeth, and the brig Fanny.
+On 28 July, American Tartar was off Norway where she captured the ships Peggy, Thomas, and Elizabeth, and the brig Fanny.

-On about 4 August Grimes sent Royal Bounty to Boston.
-However, HMS Diamond's tender recaptured Royal Bounty on 22 September off Cape Ann and sent her into Halifax.
-The tender was the American privateer schooner Buckram, John Cross, master, that Diamond had captured on 17 September in Boston Bay.
+On about 4 August, Grimes sent Royal Bounty to Boston.
+However, HMS Diamond's tender recaptured Royal Bounty on 22 September, off Cape Ann and sent her into Halifax.
+The tender was the American privateer schooner Buckram, John Cross, master, that Diamond had captured on 17 September, in Boston Bay.

-Capture: HMS Bienfaisant captured American Tartar on 28 August and sent her into St. John's, Newfoundland and Labrador.
+Capture: HMS Bienfaisant captured American Tartar on 28 August, and sent her into St. John's, Newfoundland and Labrador.
 Lloyd's List (LL) reported that American Tartar had been armed with 28 guns and had had a crew of 200 men.

 Royal Navy

-Admiral John Montague purchased American Tartar at Newfoundland on 9 October 1777 and renamed her HMS Hinchinbrook (or Hinchinbroke).
+Admiral John Montague purchased American Tartar at Newfoundland on 9 October 1777, and renamed her HMS Hinchinbrook (or Hinchinbroke).

-At some point between 1777-1788 Hinchinbrook briefly came under the command of Lieutenant Isaac Schomberg.
+At some point between 1777-1788, Hinchinbrook briefly came under the command of Lieutenant Isaac Schomberg.

 Commander John Brudenel (or Bradenel) had commissioned Hinchinbrook in September, but she was not formally registered and renamed until 25 February 1778.
 In October she was still on the Newfoundland Station.
-Her captain was Commander John Wainwright.Hinchinbrook arrived at Woolwich on 18 January 1780.
-She was then moved to Sheerness on 5 March to undergo fitting.
+Her captain was Commander John Wainwright.

+Hinchinbrook arrived at Woolwich on 18 January 1780.
+She was then moved to Sheerness on 5 March, to undergo fitting.
 However, her refitting was cut short and she became a "slop ship", that is, a ship serving to store clothes (slops) for seamen, circa July 1781, when Lieutenant James Screech recommissioned her.

 Disposal: The Navy sold Hinchinbrook at Sheerness on 21 March 1783 for £960.

+Mercantile career

-Mercantile careerBlenheim entered Lloyd's Register (LR) in 1783 with G.Kitson, master, E.Snerdon, owner, and trade London–Jamaica.
+Blenheim entered Lloyd's Register (LR) in 1783, with G.Kitson, master, E.Snerdon, owner, and trade London–Jamaica.
 She had undergone a thorough repair in 1783.
 The entry in the 1784 volume of LR reproduced the same information.
-However, the entry also carried the annotation that Blenheim was the former man-of-war Hinchinbrook.Blenheim became a Greenland (Northern Whale) Fisheries whaler.
-In 1786 she appeared in LR with J. Metcalf, master, W. Walker, owner, and trade London–Greenland.
+However, the entry also carried the annotation that Blenheim was the former man-of-war Hinchinbrook.

+Blenheim became a Greenland (Northern Whale) Fisheries whaler.
+In 1786, she appeared in LR with J. Metcalf, master, W. Walker, owner, and trade London–Greenland.
 She had undergone a good repair and a damage repair in 1786.

-In 1788–89 she fished in Davis Strait.
-On 20 July 1787 Lloyd's List reported that she was at Davis strait and had taken two "fish".
+In 1788–89, she fished in Davis Strait.
+On 20 July 1787, Lloyd's List reported that she was at Davis strait and had taken two "fish".
 She underwent a repair in 1788 also.
 LR for 1797 showed Blenheim's master changing from J. Metcalf to R. Maxwell.
 LR for 1798 showed Blenheim with Maxwell, master, Blaydes, owner, and trade Hull–Davis Strait.
 She had undergone a good repair in 1796.
 A handwritten annotation gave the name of a replacement master.
 "Mitchenson".

 The data below are from a database of whaling voyages by Hull-based whalers.

 Another source gives Blenheim's catch for 1798 as 18 whales, that yielded 310 butts of oil and nine tons 13CWT of whalebone.